Comparing over 30 of the UK’s top payment service providers for your business – so you don’t have to

 |Transaction fees:||2.55-3.75% + 10-19p|

 Fidelity Payment is one of the largest merchant payment processors in the world, handling over £1 billion of credit card transactions in the UK alone every year.
-Your business benefits from a dedicated account manager and 24/7 support.
-Plus, when you’re rushed off your feet during service, you can’t afford to stop taking payments – which is why Fidelity promises to answer 90% of calls in under 10 seconds to help with any technical issues.
+And, since acquiring Worldpay in July 2019, that number will have ballooned.
+Fidelity Payment's benefits include a dedicated account manager and 24/7 support.
+Fidelity Payment also promises to answer 90% of calls in under 10 seconds to help with any technical issues.
 Not bad!

 - Big hospitality clients include Holiday Inn